 Research (10-15%) - The resident will be required to design, conduct, and complete a clinical research project related to sports physical therapy and present to Gundersen Sports Medicine.
 Additionally, the resident will be required to summarize the results in a format suitable for presentation and publication.

 Educational Activities (10-15%) - The resident will participate in numerous educational activities in order to develop evidence based rationale that are required for prevention, evaluation, treatment and rehabilitation of injuries in an active athletic population.
 This will include participation in in-services, journal clubs and conferences.
 Instructors will also present didactic lectures to provide the residents with knowledge and understanding of the basic sciences that are related to management of athletic injuries and improvement in human performance.
-The resident may also be provided with the opportunity to participate and/or enroll in coursework at the University of Wisconsin–La Crosse related to management of orthopedic/athletic injuries and improvement in human performance.
 Additionally, the resident may be required to provide in-services for staff members at the host institution.
+The residency program has also established clinical affiliations with Vail Valley Medical Center and the University of South Dakota departments of Physical Therapy and Athletics to provide additional clinical experiences.

 Evaluation of the Resident